 Unless you are prepared to accept the occasional huge loss in order to gain frequent small wins, Martingale, we’ll say it again and again, is a very bad idea.

 There are many similar and usually related systems that you may see touted, either on unscrupulous casino sites or by friends who have yet to hit their inevitable bad streak.
 There are almost countless Martingale variants, as well as other forms of staking plan but once again, unless they address the house edge, they are doomed to failure.

 One such idea is the Grand Martingale (or Great Martingale), where you not only double your stake after a loss but add an additional unit as well.
-The theory behind this is that should you hit a bad sequence and end up risking a large sum, there is some compensation in that when you do eventually win your overall profit will be bigger than simply one staking unit.
+The theory behind this is that should you hit a bad sequence and end up risking a large sum, there is some compensation in that when you do eventually win your overall net win will be bigger than simply one staking unit.
 The reality, however, is just that when you hit the inevitable catastrophic losing streak, your losses are greater.

 Leaving Martingale aside, some talk instead about positive progression systems, where you increase your stake after a winning (rather than losing) spin.
-The theory is that you should reduce your stake after a loss too, meaning that when you hit a good streak you maximise your profits, whilst a bad run of losses has minimal impact on your balance.
+The theory is that you should reduce your stake after a loss too, meaning that when you hit a good streak you maximise your net wins, whilst a bad run of losses has minimal impact on your balance.
 Once again, such tactics sound good in theory but do absolutely nothing to address the house edge.